Vigoro: Interstate competition

 Teams from Tasmania, New South Wales and Queensland compete annually for the All Australian Vigoro Titles.
 These teams compete across four divisions – State (Senior) One and Two, Veterans and Juniors.

-Competing States
+Competing states

-New South Wales, Tasmania and Queensland are the only States in Australia which host local competitions.
+New South Wales, Tasmania, and Queensland are the only states in Australia which host local competitions.

 The 2010 Australian Vigoro Titles were held in Bendigo, the first time they had been contested in Victoria.

+Four vigoro associations continued to play in 2022.